mathewsanders/Mustard/Documentation/Type safety using a single tokenizer.md

 # Type safety using a single tokenizer

-When matching with multiple tokenizers, there is no choice but to return an array of `Token` where the tokenizer element is the of the type `TokenizerType`.
+When matching with multiple types of tokenizer, there is no option but for Swift to return an array of `Token` where the tokenizer element has the protocol type `TokenizerType`.

 To make use of the `tokenizer` element, you need to either use type casting (using `as?`) or type checking (using `is`) to figure out what type of tokenizer matched the substring.